KTMC (AM)

-KTMC (1400 AM) is a radio station licensed to McAlester, Oklahoma.
-The station broadcasts an adult standards format and is owned by Southeastern Oklahoma Radio, LLC.
+KTMC (1400 AM) is a radio station licensed to McAlester, Oklahoma, United States.
+The station broadcasts an adult contemporary format and is owned by McAlester Streaming Technologies, LLC dba McAlester Radio.

 History

 In late November 1947, C.E.
 Wilson and P.D.
 Jackson sold KTMC to J. Stanley O'Neill for $100,000.
 At that time, the station was an ABC affiliate operating on 1400 kHz with 250 W power.